frenck/spook/documentation/installation.md

 You can directly go to step 6 if you use the button above (step 4 in case of using HACS experimental mode).
 :::

 HACS can be configured to run in two different modes: **standard** and **experimental**.
-Spook is available in both modes, but the installation process is differs slightly.
+Spook is available in both modes, but the installation process differs slightly.
 If you are using the experimental mode, be sure to select the **HACS with experimental mode enabled** tab below.

 ::::{tab-set}